 I love juggling lots of different things day-to-day, it’s part of what makes life interesting.
 However, doing too much can, as we all well know, have adverse reactions on your physical and mental health.
 Though I often post positive, upbeat articles about artists, indie stores and experiences I love, we thought it might be time to open up a little and share an experience I recently had, along with some tips and info on a place I really rate.

-Over the years, YOUNG GOLD TEETH has gone from strength to strength.
+Over the years, this blog has gone from strength to strength.
 However, it’s always been a passion balanced with hard work, be that freelance or full time.
 From planning and hosting events to creating content and collaborating with creatives from all over the world, running the blog can be a tough gig.
 Sometimes it’s easier to push too hard than simply pull back and often, fear of not succeeding or being as good at what I do as other people are can stand in the way of taking much-needed down time.

 My weekend retreat

 Usually, when you realise you’re exhausted, freaking out and done for it’s already too late.
 So, when I started feeling like things were getting too much, rather that doing what I usually do (throw myself into my work and have a melt down) I made the decision to check into a retreat for some much-needed rest and recovery.
 Honestly, it was one of the best things I’ve ever done.